 First of all you’ll need a valid passport from an eligible country.
 You can apply online for a WH visa and, during this process, you will have to fill in certain forms concerning your background.
 You will also have to pass a character test.
 Australia has very strict visa laws meant to protect the population from possible threats.

 During this character assessment you will be asked whether or not you have a criminal record in your country of origin.
 Better don’t lie on your application as you’ll probably be required to undergo a background check and the truth will come out eventually.
 Background checks in Australia can be obtained from online service providers like the following website (ANCC – https://www.australiannationalcharactercheck.com.au).

 Also, you’ll be asked if you have a criminal record for any other country you might have lived in for 12 consecutive months, including Australia.
-If, at some point in your life you’ve spent 12 months in Australia you’ll have to provide a police check.
+This is to ensure that you’re not an absconding felon or something similar.
+If at some point in your life you’ve spent 12 months in Australia you’ll have to provide an afp police check.
 That’s not complicated as you can use an Australian online agency for that.
 You can access such an agency from basically anywhere in the world and you’ll get the results back in 2-3 days.